robguilarr/adaptive_contextual_bandits_dnn/docs/posts/neural-contextual-bandits-production.md

 where $\epsilon$ controls the exploration rate (we use $\epsilon = 0.3$ for "production log" style data, meaning 30% random exploration, 70% greedy exploitation).

-The model learns off-policy from this biased data without requiring importance sampling reweighting, as the neural network's capacity allows it to generalize beyond the logging policy's action distribution (Zhou et al., 2020).
+The model learns off-policy from this biased data without requiring importance sampling reweighting, as the neural network's capacity allows it to generalize beyond the logging policy's action distribution ([Zhou et al., 2020](https://arxiv.org/pdf/1911.04462)).

----

 ## 4. Iterative Development: Experiments and Architectural Decisions

 ### 4.1 Initial Baseline: The "Random Guessing" Problem

-**Problem:** Initial training runs consistently achieved a balanced accuracy of 0.1250, exactly matching random guessing performance (1/8 actions = 0.125).
+**Problem:** The first version with a very poor performance, on initial training runs consistently achieved a balanced accuracy of 0.1250, exactly matching random guessing performance (1/8 actions = 0.125).

 **Root Cause Analysis:**

 1. **Severe Class Imbalance**: The dataset had a Click-Through Rate (CTR) of ~3.25%, meaning 96.75% of labels were negative.
 The model learned to minimize loss by predicting zero for all inputs.

-2. **Insufficient Sample Weighting**: The original weighting scheme only applied a ~4x multiplier to positive samples, which was mathematically negligible compared to the mass of negative examples.
+2. **Insufficient Sample Weighting**: The original weighting scheme only applied a ~4x multiplier to positive samples, which was mathematically insignificant compared to the mass of negative examples.

 3. **Zero Loss Anomaly**: Training logs reported `loss: 0.0000e+00` despite poor performance, indicating that the loss contribution from rare positive examples was being overwhelmed by the negative class.

-**Diagnosis:** The model was failing to learn any meaningful relationship between user context and rewards, collapsing to a trivial solution.
+**Notes:** The model was failing to learn any meaningful relationship between user context and rewards, collapsing to a trivial solution.

 ### 4.2 Experiment 1-3: Class Imbalance Resolution